fdharamshi/WalmartHomework/README.md

 # Walmart Homework

-This is a project created for a homework assignment for Walmart.
+This is a project created for a homework assignment for Walmart.<br />
 Created by Femin Dharamshi (www.femindharamshi.com)

 ## Backend
-A minimal service for backend is created using Flask.
+A minimal service for backend is created using Flask.<br />
 It returns static data everytime.

 Endpoints: